How Portable Electric Kitchen Appliances Can Be Useful after Disasters

 Electric skillets can do everything an electric griddle can and more.
 They’re great for sautéing, pan-frying, stir-frying, browning meat, and deep-frying, along with griddling those breakfast favorites.

-Pretty much any meal cooked in a skillet on the stovetop can be cooked in this.
+Any meal cooked in a skillet on the stovetop can be cooked in this.
 Some units offer optional accessories for steaming and grilling, which extends its usefulness even more.
+This electric skillet is not only dishwasher safe, but it folds up for easy, compact storage.

 So what can it make?
 Everything from the electric griddle list plus things like: